Secure Email Archiving Service (SEAS)

 SEAS: how we deliver it

 SEAS (Secure Email Archiving Service) is our hosted email archiving offering built on MailStore.
-It’s designed to be easy to operate: clear scope, predictable retention, and fast search.
+It's designed to be easy to operate with clear scope, predictable retention, and fast search.
+With hosted SEAS, N2CON operates the archive service and handles the underlying platform operations.
+We manage ingestion, monitoring, and platform health so your team can focus on using the archive rather than running it.

 Operations & evidence